bolon667/convertImagesToOne16ColorsPallete/README.md

 1. Script combines all your images into one atlas.
 2. Reducing palette of atlas
 3. Cropping images from atlas to get images back.

+## Additionaly

+You also can use:

+- **convertImages.py** to reduce palette to 16 colors
+- **resizeImages.py** to change size of images (needs rewriting for your needs).
+- **createAnimation.py** to create spriteSheet from frames.
+You should give appropriate names to images, like 1.png, 2.png... and so on.